Natural Features of Bothnian Sea National Park

 Most of the island belongs within the National Park.
 The part that does not is a privately-owned protected area.

 The narrow outer archipelago situated in front of the town of Rauma has a strong marine air.
 The outer islets are treeless, or nearly so, and either completely without bushes or they have dense juniper thickets.
 In places, there are thick sea buckthorn bushes growing by the shore and individual wind-blown rowans (Sorbus aucuparia), birches (Betula sp.) and alders (Alnus sp.).
-In the cracks of rocks in the outer archipelago grows the Danish scurvy-grass (Cochlearia danica), which is rare in Satakunta.

 The outer archipelago is first and foremost an important area for sea birds.
 The juniper thickets of the islands, dense in places, and the shallow coves of the shores provide shelter for nesting birds.
 Of water birds, the common eider (Somateria mollissima) is a dominant species.
 Other water birds include, for example, the greylag goose (Anser anser), common shelduck (Tadorna tadorna), greater scaup (Aythya marila) and Arctic skua (Stercorarius parasiticus).
 Low rocks, especially Kalla, Susikari and Bokreivit, are valuable in terms of their birds and as nesting areas, and also as resting places for migrating birds.
 During migration, waders take a rest by the banks of bladderwrack that accrue in the shallows.